CQCL/guppy-docs/sphinx/migration_guide.md

 guppy_func = guppy.load_pytket("circuit_func", pytket_circ)
 ```

-Treating unknown optypes as opaque operations allows for round trip conversion between compiled Guppy programs and circuits.
-However we will get an error if we try to invoke the Selene emulator as it cannot execute the opaque op.
+We will get an error if we try to invoke the Selene emulator as it cannot execute the opaque op.

 ```{code-cell} ipython3
 ---